 Dunbeth Moss & Kipps Way

-Rudy walked from Coatdyke to Coatbridge Sunnyside station via a stretch of semi-wasteland to the north of Dunbeth Moss which was once a busy industrial railway junction.
+Rudy walked from Coatdyke to Coatbridge Sunnyside via a stretch of semi-wasteland to the north of Dunbeth Moss which was once a busy industrial railway junction.

 Dunbeth Moss